Oak Brook Terrace

 Oakbrook Terrace is located in DuPage County near many of the great attractions and shopping of neighboring Oak Brook.

-Another great aspect of the area are the Oakbrook Terrace Schools, which offer access to great public and private schools as well as local colleges.
-Local entertainment includes being conveniently near the Oak Brook Shopping Mall which has everything from high end designer shops and casual restaurants and dining.
+Another great aspect of the area is the Oakbrook Terrace School System, which offers access to great public and private schools as well as local colleges.
+Local entertainment includes being conveniently near the Oak Brook Shopping Mall which has everything from high-end designer shops to casual restaurants and dining.

 Oakbrook Terrace Restaurants include everything from fast food to sit-down meals and many unique and locally owned establishments.
 Nearby commuter trains like the Elmhurst Metra Station make it easy for commuters to live in the suburbs and still enjoy Chicago jobs or the theaters and museums in the Chicago Loop.

 Transportation in the area also includes Pace Bus Routes with affordable fares and plenty of routes connecting to the Chicago CTA Trains and other suburban communities.
 Other great features include the Drury Lane Theatre, which hosts live theater performances and is located in Oakbrook Terrace.

 Oakbrook Terrace Nightlife includes many fun and exciting bars and taverns with affordable drink specials.
 Oakbrook Terrace Parks are a great way families can enjoy the outdoors, playgrounds, and are a great place for athletic associations and recreational activity.
 Click here for more